 Perpetual is committed to protecting your privacy and safeguarding your personal information.

-2. How Perpetual collects and stores personal information?
+2. How does Perpetual collect and store personal information?

 6. How you can complain if you have concerns about how Perpetual has managed your personal information?